Rousing information to keep you awake and alert while driving

 - The average adult’s alertness dips and rises at different times of the day.
-People are most sleepy between 2 and 4 a.m., and 1 and 3 p.m.
+People are the sleepiest between 2 – 4 a.m. and 1 – 3 p.m.

 What are some warning signs that you’re too sleepy to drive?